jasonrandrews/arm-software-developers/content/en/docs/AFA/_index.md

 ---
 title: "Arm Flexible Access"
 linkTitle: "Arm Flexible Access"
-weight: 2
+weight: 1
 description: >
-    A New, Transparent Way of Working with Arm
+    A new, transparent way of working with Arm
 ---

 {{% pageinfo %}}